gruntwork-io/docs/_docs-sources/guides/production-framework/gruntwork-solutions/intro.md

----
-pagination_label: How Gruntwork can help
-title: Intro
----

 # How Gruntwork can help

 At this point, you've now seen the Gruntwork Production Framework.
 It consists of six key ingredients that, if you put